Sport and Exercise Science

 Field Trips

 We have developed a challenging optional fieldwork module, available to students on a number of related degree courses (the cost of the field-trip is not included in course tuition fees).
-The module investigates changes in energy balance and physical fitness following a week of trekking in the French Alps.
+The module investigates changes in energy balance and physical fitness following time trekking Snowdonia and the Atlas Mountains.

-This module gives students the opportunity to investigate the physical and psychological responses to sustained exercise in a mountainous environment.
+This module gives you the opportunity to investigate the physical and psychological responses to sustained exercise in a mountainous environment.

 Among the many benefits of field courses are the opportunities for students to further develop their transferable skills.
 Students and staff conduct each day’s activities together under, at times, challenging environmental conditions.
 Spending long periods of time together as a group requires students to employ a range of skills including teamwork, communication and problem solving.
 These are competencies invaluable in the workplace.